thezettascale/KAEM/README.md

 curl -fsSL https://install.julialang.org | sh
 ```

 The [shell script](setup/setup.sh) will install all requirements auto-magically.
-Python dependencies will be installed into a conda environment called "LV-KAM".
+Python dependencies will be installed into a conda environment called "T-KAM".
 Just need to run:

 ```bash
 bash setup/setup.sh